 If you want to make serving a snap, set out a buffet and label the food.
 Labels are key!
-Labels mean you won’t be spending your time explaining the dishes over and over again.
-Labels will let you socialize and have fun.
+They mean you won’t be spending your time explaining the dishes over and over again.
+Labels will also allow you socialize and have fun.

 You can go super fancy and get little place cards for your food labels, or you can stick to the football theme and print off my friend Chrysa’s fun football dish markers.
 I vote for the second option 🙂

 Another great idea is using bacon as a snack hack.

 What’s a snack hack?
 It’s taking a favorite food or recipe and making a change that takes it from ordinary to WOW!

 Think of your favorite appetizer recipe.
 Now think of it with bacon.
 I think most of us can agree that just about any snack can be hacked with bacon.

 My latest snack hack involved taking my Mexican Street Corn Dip recipe to the next level with bacon.